survivejs/webpack-book/manuscript/loading/04_javascript.md

 Skipping processing is a good option, primarily if you don't rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
-It can pick up project-level Babel configuration, or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another lesser-known option.
+It can pick up project-level Babel configuration, or you can configure it at the webpack loader itself.

 Connecting Babel with a project allows you to process webpack configuration through it.
 Name your webpack configuration as **webpack.config.babel.js** to achieve this. [interpret](https://www.npmjs.com/package/interpret) package enables this, and it supports other tools as well.